 It’s okay if the chicken touches the garlic, ginger, and green onions because it’ll all get cooked at the same time anyway.

-Note: If you cook a whole chicken in a slow cooker, you might be able to get away with using shredded chicken instead of chicken breast.
-You won’t get the sear on the chicken, but it’s definitely doable and a bit cheaper.
+Note: If you cook a whole chicken in the slow cooker, you might be able to get away with using shredded chicken instead of chicken breast.
+You won’t get the sear on the chicken, but it still works and it’s a bit cheaper.
 If you go this route, rough chop the chicken and add it in with the vegetables.
+You can also use chicken thighs if that’s what you have on hand.

 - Add the chicken and the chopped garlic, ginger, and onions to the skillet and stir every 10-15 seconds or it might smoke.
 It’s okay if it does.

-- When most of the chicken has a golden sear on it, add the frozen vegetables and peanuts and stir well.
+- When most of the chicken has a golden sear on it, toss in the frozen vegetables and peanuts and stir well.

 - Let the chicken and vegetables cook for about 4 minutes, stirring about once a minute.

-- Then, turn the heat down to low and the sauce will thicken up as it cools.
+- Then, turn the heat down to low and the sauce will thicken in the pan as it cools.

 What does kung pao chicken taste like?